 Why is it time to use SSO as part of your customer authentication process?
 Here are three compelling reasons:

-1. Customers Expect SSO
+1. Consumers Expect SSO

 Today’s customers expect SSO.
 They might not be able to articulate this expectation in words, but as a matter of course, many customers already use single sign-on authentication in services every day.
 This means that the customer-facing features of SSO are now considered to be a minimum standard of customer convenience.
 Simply put, SSO is a service that most customers expect from every online company.

 If you have more than one website or service that requires logging in, you need single sign-on if you don’t want to annoy your customers and appear behind the times.
 With single sign-on, you can eliminate several common roadblocks that can hurt your business.